-Community-based child care nurse consultants and child care resource and referral (CCR&R) agency consultants deliver the Emergency Preparedness for Iowa Child Care Providers training to home- and center-based child care providers across the State.
-The training is based on the National Association of Child Care Resource & Referral Agencies' (NACCRRA)† Disaster Preparation: A Training Program for Child Care Centers.
+Community-based Child Care Nurse Consultants and Child Care Resource and Referral (CCR&R) Agency consultants deliver the Emergency Preparedness for Iowa Child Care Providers training to home and center-based child care providers across the State.
+The training is based on Child Care Aware's (formerly known as the National Association of Child Care Resource & Referral Agencies) Disaster Preparation: A Training Program for Child Care Centers.
 This training is often offered in partnership with Early Childhood Iowa and in coordination with county emergency management personnel.